Runtime Model

 4. Complete: Return final valueTHE ENGINEERING SOLUTION

-This loop ensures the agent is never "blocked" on a thread — it is "suspended" in state.
+This loop ensures the agent is never blocked on a thread.
+Instead, it is suspended in state, preserving all execution context until the next input arrives.
 This is the key to scalable, long-running agentic software.